jackhman/sergio-martin-rubio-site/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}**,<br>
-a passionate developer who likes challenges and is never afraid of diving into new territories.
+a passionate developer who loves challenges and is never afraid of diving into new territories.
 I enjoy sharing my knowledge with others and get inspired by them.

 <div class="row">
 {% include skills.html title="Programming Skills" source=site.data.programming-skills %}